jxltom/scrapymon/README.md

 # scrapymon

 Simple management UI for scrapyd.
+The demo is available at [http://scrapymon.demo.jxltom.me/](http://scrapymon.demo.jxltom.me/) with ```admin``` for both username and password.
+Note that the demo will reset and it may take some time to spin up if no one has accessed it for a while.

 ## Features